 Examples like these show that our experience of perceptual qualities is inevitably biased.
 These biases are not necessarily a matter of illusion, hallucination, or deception and must not be stripped away in order to get at some underlying form of normal and unbiased perception.
 In fact, there is no such thing as naïve perception.
-Perceptual biases are rather introduced by key factors such as exposure, predilections, and memory.
+Perceptual biases are rather introduced by important factors such as exposure, predilections, and memory.
 Hence biases mark constitutive processes that allow us to understand what perception really is about: the processing of contextualized information at the hands of selective attention.

-In recognizing the impact of top-down processes on percept formation, an insufficiently elaborated aspect in the current debate about the brain as a forecasting machine is the ambiguous meanings and varieties of top-down processes such as anticipations.8 As a general term, anticipation refers to the ability of an organism to expect, adapt, and react to potential future states of the environment.
+In recognizing the impact of top-down processes on percept formation, an insufficiently elaborated aspect in current debate about the brain as a forecasting machine is the ambiguous meanings and varieties of top-down processes such as anticipations.
+As a general term, anticipation refers to the ability of an organism to expect, adapt, and react to potential future states of the environment.
 Anticipation is not a homogeneous mechanism, however.
-It is a processing capacity that is commonly associated with a variety of fundamental cognitive mechanisms such as inferenceand decision-making, prediction, learning, memory, and belief formation (Butz, Sigaud, and Gérard 2003).
-Needless to say, each of these processes presents a case of Pandora's box in its own right.
+It is a processing capacity that is commonly associated with a variety of fundamental cognitive mechanisms such as inference- and decision-making, prediction, learning, memory, and belief